apache/doris/docs/en/administrator-guide/outfile.md

 * If an error occurs during the export process, the exported file may remain on the remote storage system.
 Doris will not clean these files.
 The user needs to manually clean up.
 * The timeout of the export command is the same as the timeout of the query.
 It can be set by `SET query_timeout = xxx`.
 * For empty result query, there will be an empty file.
 * File spliting will ensure that a row of data is stored in a single file.
-Therefore, the size of the file is not strictly equal to `max_file_size_bytes`.
+Therefore, the size of the file is not strictly equal to `max_file_size`.